snehalyelmati/dotfiles/README.md

 # dotfiles

-My Linux dotfiles, I use [Arch](https://archlinux.org/) btw.
+Dotfiles for MacOS and Arch Linux.

-_Note: if you want to give these dotfiles a try, you should fork this repo, review the code and remove things you don't want or need.
-Use at your own risk._
+_Note: If you want to give these dotfiles a try, you should fork this repo, review the code and remove things you don't want or need._

 - [`i3WM`](https://github.com/i3/i3) - A tiling window manager for X11.
 - [`tmux`](https://github.com/tmux/tmux) - A terminal multiplexer, runs on OpenBSD, FreeBSD, NetBSD, Linux, macOS and Solaris.